RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

-### Viewing the OpenShift virtualization Dashboard
+### Viewing the OpenShift Virtualization Dashboard

-When OpenShift virtualization is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift virtualization, including `VirtualMachine` types.
+When OpenShift Virtualization is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
 If you select the `Console` button at the top of this pane you should see the web-console displayed.
 You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new snap-in component for OpenShift virtualisation but with no Virtual Machines running.

 <img src="img/ocpvirt-dashboard.png"/>